 |Key Medium||Indicator||Details||Source||Data Year|

-Note: EJSCREEN’s EJ Indexes also include demographic information that is obtained from the U.S. Census Bureau’s American Community Survey (ACS).
-The 2020 version of EJSCREEN includes 2014-2018 ACS 5-year summary file data, which is based on 2018 Census boundaries.
+Note: EJScreen’s EJ Indexes also include demographic information that is obtained from the U.S. Census Bureau’s American Community Survey (ACS).
+The EJScreen 2.0 version includes 2016-2020 ACS 5-year summary file data.

-Read more information about Environmental Indicators (PDF)(123 pp, 1 MB, About PDF), including documentation of data sources.
+Read more information about Environmental Indicators, including documentation of data sources.